- ABOUT US

 “All these were under the direction of their father for the music in the house of the Lord, with cymbals, stringed instruments, and harps, for the service of the house of God.”
 (1 Chronicles 25:5-6)

 Worship has great power to open up the pathway to heaven and allow God to pour out upon us His healing power and to speak great words of importance into our lives.

-So let’s not think of our time together of worship as that time to allow stragglers to find a seat before the message, but let’s look forward to entering in before the Lord with great expectation, because we are in God’s presence.
+So, let’s not think of our time together of worship as that time to allow stragglers to find a seat before the message, but let’s look forward to entering before the Lord with great expectation and anticipation, because we are in God’s presence.

-So when Sunday comes around, come early and prepare your heart to worship the Lord.
-And God will meet us there.
+Therefore, when Sunday comes around, come early, and prepare your heart to worship the Lord.
+And God will meet you there.

 Wednesday Evening Bible Study